David Schizer: Education and legal career

 Schizer is a graduate of Yale University where he earned his B.A., M.A. and J.D. degrees.
-While there, he was also the editor of the Yale Law Journal.
+At Yale Law School, he was an editor of the Yale Law Journal.
 Schizer clerked for U.S. Supreme Court Associate Justice Ruth Bader Ginsburg for the 1994-95 term, and for Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit from 1993-94 term.
 Schizer is a member of the Federalist Society.

 Schizer worked at Davis Polk & Wardwell prior to joining the Columbia Law faculty in 1998.
 Schizer has occasionally been mentioned as a potential future United States Supreme Court nominee.

 Academic career

-After serving as the school's dean, Schizer remained a tenured professor of law at Columbia Law School, where he teaches a colloquium on tax.
+Schizer served as dean of Columbia Law School from 2004 to 2014.
+After serving as dean, Schizer became a tenured professor of law at Columbia Law School, where he taught a colloquium on tax.
 His research also focuses on energy law and corporate governance issues.
 Prior to his appointment as dean, Schizer served as the Wilbur H. Friedman Professor of Tax Law at Columbia Law School.
 For his ingenuity in the classroom, students awarded him the Willis L.M.
 Reese Prize for Excellence in Teaching in 2002.